 BRIDGES Scholarship Recipients

-Kevin Myron is a fourth generation, first-year student in the Weber Honors College at SDSU, studying Biology and a double minor in honors interdisciplinary studies and leadership.
+Kevin Myron is a fourth generation, second-year student in the Weber Honors College at SDSU, studying Biology and a double minor in honors interdisciplinary studies and leadership.
 On campus, he currently serves as President of Zura Residence Hall Council, is actively involved in Rotaract of SDSU, and helps fellow Aztecs as an undergraduate teaching assistant for a molecular biology lab.
 In addition, he is a member of the Community Service and Campus Community Commission of Associated Students.
 Off campus, he is a member of the Kiwanis Youth Development Support club that strives to provide additional support to local student-led community service organizations.
-Kevin is excited to begin a seven-week teaching fellowship in Western Massachusetts through Generation Teach over the summer.
-Here, he will be teaching multiple sections of STEAM classes to middle school students and receive constructive feedback from current instructors on how to improve.
-Next year, he will be serving as a Resident Advisor for first-year students to help mentor and guide them to become more involved on campus and reach new heights.
+Kevin participated in a seven-week teaching fellowship in Western Massachusetts through Generation Teach over the summer.
+He taught multiple sections of STEAM classes to middle school students and received constructive feedback from current instructors on how to improve.
+This year, he is serving as a Resident Advisor for first-year students to help mentor and guide them to become more involved on campus and reach new heights.

 From: Napa, CA

-Sophia Cole is a second-year student in the Weber Honors College majoring in Spanish and minoring in Interdisciplinary Studies.
+Sophia Cole is a fourth-year student in the Weber Honors College majoring in Spanish and minoring in Interdisciplinary Studies.
 She is pursuing a second major in Linguistics with an emphasis on Teaching English as a Second Language.
 She serves as a student liaison through Aztec P.R.I.D.E., which connects current SDSU students with alumni and donors.
 She is the Vice President of Programming of Planned Parenthood Generation Action, and works as a Desk Assistant at Chapultepec Residence Hall.
-She is very enthusiastic about studying abroad during her junior year at the University of Granada in Spain, where she will immerse herself in local Spanish culture and take classes that will improve her fluency.
+She studied abroad during her junior year at the University of Granada in Spain, where she immersed herself in local Spanish culture and took classes that improved her fluency.

 Year: Senior | Major: Statistics